 It was in the library of Southwick that Eisenhower made the decision to delay the operation by 24 hours due to the inclement weather, and it was from here that the entire operation was orchestrated until early September 1944, when operations were moved to France.
 The giant plywood map, used to plot the positions of the ships during Operation Neptune, the naval element of the invasion, was fortunately retained at the house and put back to its original D-Day positions.

 The house is still owned by the military, with the Defence School of Policing and Guarding now using the building as their headquarters.
-The house is likely to be sold in 2025, so it would be a good idea to visit while there is still time.
 Visits can only be made by appointment, by emailing DSPG-HQ-Information@mod.uk

 The village of Southwick, which was entirely taken over by Allied Command, holds a celebration each year to remember its involvement in D-Day.
-Called the Southwick Revival and held annually on the closest weekend to D-Day, the village puts on a festival which includes exhibitions and visits to the map room.
+Called the Southwick Revival and held annually on the closest weekend to D-Day, it is a fantastic weekend and includes exhibitions as well as visits to the map room.

 3. HMS BELFAST, LONDON